swimmingly/yodrew.github.io/_pages/darkness-conjecture/health-proposal.md

 Everyone is encouraged to inquire: regular folks and health adventurers; incurables and hypochondriacs; discontented, uninsured, and “problem” people alike.
 Your body hasn’t given up.
 Don’t you, either.

-For more information, or for a free consultation, [write or call](/about/)now.
+For more information, or for a free consultation, [write or call](/about/) now.

 2009-09-09 08:53:41